 Swing Trade in the Free Trading Room

-Trading is a risky venture, but if you are interested in trading strategies like swing trading and want to apply them to the market, consider joining us in the Simpler Free Trading room.
-Simpler Trading has a room for traders curious to know what the trading room is all about, but now you can find out for FREE.
+Trading can be risky, but if you are interested in trading strategies like swing trading and want to apply them to the market, consider joining us in the Simpler Free Trading room.
+Simpler Trading has an online trading room for traders curious about this service, but now you can find out for FREE.
 Sign up today and trade alongside a professional; why trade alone when you can trade with us.

 What is an Indicator?

 Traders often use several technical indicators to calculate the price, volume, and trend patterns which help them decide which stocks to trade.
-Technical indicators are a true necessity when trading in the markets, as it allows the trader to conduct their technical analysis.
+Technical indicators are necessary when trading in the markets, as they allow the trader to understand what’s actually happening in the markets.